BUILDERS

 Topics Discussed:

 Welcome to another episode of Category Visionaries — the show that explores GTM stories from tech's most innovative B2B founders.
-In today's episode, we're speaking with Clayton Wood, CEO of Picnic, a pizza tech company that's raised over $30 Million in funding.
+In today's episode, we're speaking with Michael Brown, CEO & Founder of Skyline Robotics, a window cleaning technology company that has raised $10 Million in funding.

 Here are the most interesting points from our conversation: